A Thriving Life That Does Not Cost the Earth

 “This is a fascinating book, full of interesting ideas.
 It concludes, ‘This thriving life is a utopia that already lives with us … We already have the needed repertoire of tools for such a life’.
 This book is itself one of these tools.”

 Guy Shennan, Journal of Solution Focused Practice

 “The book is an interdisciplinary masterpiece that, while it builds upon the schools of philosophy and research traditions related to sustainability, it also breaks with them with its rather novel approach and unique methodology.“

-András Báló, doctoral researcher in the Kovász Slow Journal of the Budapest Corvinus University (See the full text in Hungarian)
+András Báló, Kovász Slow Journal of the Budapest Corvinus University (See the full text in Hungarian)